microsoft/azure-maven-plugins/azure-spring-cloud-maven-plugin/README.md

 <a name="azure-spring-config"></a>
 ### `azure-spring-cloud:config`
 - This goal will set up the plugin configuration used in `azure-spring-cloud:deploy` through a step by step wizard.
 It will require you to login using any way described in [Authentication Methods](#Authentication) section.
-You will proceed with the following steps, after you have finished these steps, the configuration for *azure-spring-maven-plugin*  will be filled with values you selected during the wizard, then you can execute `azure-spring-cloud:deploy`.
+You will proceed with the following steps, after you have finished these steps, the configuration for *azure-spring-cloud-maven-plugin*  will be filled with values you selected during the wizard, then you can execute `azure-spring-cloud:deploy`.
 With **default** mode, you will be promoted with the following steps:

 - select or confirm default subscription: **subscriptionId** (if there is only one subscription available in your account, the **subscriptionId** will be set automatically)
 - select or confirm Azure Spring Cloud: **clusterName**(if there is only one cluster available in your subscription, the **clusterName** will be set automatically)